wellingtoncardoso/vitrine-empregos/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.7.5 =
+* Fix: Allow back-end user profile edits when the Unique Display Name for users settings is active
+* Fix: Issue with Export Settings functionality not exporting the new add-ons page settings
+* Fix: A case where the Email Change request pending message was displayed incorrectly
+* Misc: Added a filter which can be used to modify the required permission in order to use the User Role Select field on an Edit Profile form: wppb_user_role_select_field_capability

+= 3.7.4 =
+* Fix: Admin menu position with a future WordPress update
+* Fix: An issue when cloning a user role
+* Fix: Issue with Form Fields interface becoming unresponsive after deleting a field
+* Misc: Set the input type to email for the login form when Allow Users To Log In With option is set to Email
+* Misc: Updated the translation files from the plugin for Portuguese (Brazil)
+* Misc: Elementor compatibility change

+= 3.7.3 =
+* Small changes

+= 3.7.2 =
+* Correct some issues with updates

+= 3.7.1 =
+* Small changes to code

+= 3.7.0 =
+* All Premium Add-ons have been repackaged in new archives downloadable from cozmoslabs.com account.
+All the old plugin Add-ons will no longer receive updates.
+* Reconfigured add-ons to be activated from Add-ons page
+* Misc: disable ability to drag main back-end metaboxes to the side
+* Misc: fix a warning that could appear in some cases

 = 3.6.9 =
 * Fix: Fix a notice coming from content restriction function
 * Fix: Typo in back-end form fields select